Dale Husemoller: Life and career

 During Husemöller's career, he spent several sabbatical years as a visiting scholar at the Institut des Hautes Études Scientifiques (IHES) and at the University of Bonn.
 After retirement, he was visiting lecturer at both of these places as well as at the Universities of Munich, Heidelberg, and Münster, the Tata Institute in Bombay, the Institute of Physics and Mathematics in Tehran, and the Max Planck Institute for Mathematics in Bonn.
 He was a regular attendee at the Arbeitstagungen in Bonn.

-Professor Husemöller's five children Carl, Anna, Erich, Kurt, and Greta grew up on Haverford College Campus, and spent sabbatical years and subsequent summers with him at the Résidence de l'Ormaille at the IHES in France, and for another year at the Ernst-Moritz-Arndt Gymnasium in Bonn while he was at the University there.
+Professor Husemöller's five children Carl, Anna, Erich, Kurt, and Greta grew up on the Haverford College campus, and spent sabbatical years and subsequent summers with him at the Résidence de l'Ormaille at the IHES in France, and for another year at the Ernst-Moritz-Arndt Gymnasium in Bonn while he was at the university there.
 All five received their BAs at Haverford.
-Professor Husemöller has 10 grandchildren, Colette, Adrian, Ingrid, Paloma, Atena, Alexey, Annika, Jacob, Rose, and Mbali.
-He currently lives in western Massachusetts.
+Professor Husemöller had 10 grandchildren, Colette, Adrian, Ingrid, Paloma, Atena, Alexei, Annika, Jacob, Rose, and Mbali.
+He died at his home in western Massachusetts at age 91 on August 30, 2025.